aerth/cosgo/README.md

 * Contact form saves messages to a local mbox file, or sends mail with Sendgrid for free.
 Mandrill option.
 * Uses Go style templates, `templates/index.html` and `templates/error.html`
 * ...while serving /static/* files, /favicon.ico, /robots.txt.
+Limited to .woff, .ttf, .css, .js .png .jpg
-* You can stuff things in /files/ and cosgo will serve them, too.
+* You can stuff .zip, .tgz. .tar, .tar.gz files in /files/ and cosgo will serve them, too.
 * Tested on NetBSD and Debian servers, even runs on Windows.
 Probably runs great on anything else, too.
-* Contact the author using **cosgo** right now. https://isupon.us
+* This needs some testing!
+If you use cosgo, I would love to hear from you! https://isupon.us

 ```